MvBonin/wingpanel-community-indicators/README.md

 Save your changes (Ctrl+X to quit + Y(es) save the changes + Enter to valid the filename).<br/>
 </ul>

-3.<b>reboot</b>.
+<b>reboot</b>.

 <h1>Build and install (developer)</h1>

-1. Download the last release (zip) and extract files

 <h2>Dependencies</h2>
-2. You'll need all the dependencies from easy install and these to build :
+You'll need all the dependencies from easy install and these to build :
 <pre>sudo apt-get install valac gcc meson </pre/>

 <h2>Build with meson</h2>
-3. Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>
+Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>

 <pre>meson build --prefix=/usr
 cd build